-Today we're answering your most frequently asked questions about OAB.
+Today we're answering your most frequently asked questions about Overactive Bladder, also commonly known as OAB.
 Read on to learn the ins and outs of this condition.

 1. What exactly is OAB?